 Stains are part of life and sometimes applying elbow grease to clean up spots can make the problem bigger, or simply cause the colour on your shirt to fade half away.
 That’s where laundry stain removers come in handy, but finding a product that’s tough on stains and gentle on your clothes and budget can be hard.

-But fret not, we’re here to help.
-Canstar Blue has surveyed more than 1,500 Aussies for their feedback on the laundry stain removers they’ve bought and used in the last six months.
-We asked respondents to rate their respective brands and products on important factors such as effectiveness, scent, packaging design, environmental friendliness, value for money and overall satisfaction.
-Those which received the minimum required survey sample size of 30 responses are featured in our results.
+That’s why Canstar Blue has surveyed more than 1,380 Aussies for their feedback on the laundry stain removers they’ve bought and used in the last six months.
+We asked respondents to rate their respective brands and products on effectiveness, scent, packaging design, environmental friendliness, value for money and overall satisfaction.
+Brands that received the minimum required survey sample size of 30 responses are featured in our results.

-German supermarket ALDI is not just home to the infamous Special Buys, but also of a seriously large selection of private label brands, spanning across groceries and household products.
-Di-San is just one of them, offering a couple household products like the Di-San Pre Wash Stain Remover Degreaser.
-This Australian-made stain remover is targeted towards getting rid of greasy oil stains, and is said to be safe on colours and whites.
+German supermarket ALDI is not just home to the infamous Special Buys, but also to a seriously large selection of private label brands, spanning across groceries and household products.
+Di-San is just one of them, offering a couple of household products like the Di-San Pre Wash Stain Remover Degreaser.
+Claimed to be Australian-made, this stain remover is targeted towards getting rid of greasy oil stains, and is said to be safe on colours and whites.
 ALDI Di-San’s laundry stain remover comes in a 500ml spray bottle and is available in a lemon fragrance.

-Created by an Aussie bloke in his backyard, Sard Wonder is one of the biggest brands in the stain removal game.
+Created by an Aussie bloke in his backyard, Sard Wonder is a popular brand in the stain removal game.
 The range is tailored to suit different plans of attack, offering sprays, powders, foams, soaps and sheets for your washing machine.